orlarey/ondemand-ifc24-slides/slides.md

 ## Example 1: Sample and Hold

-_Sample and Hold_ is simply the ondemand version of the identity function.
+`ondemand` simplifies the implementation of the _Sample and Hold_ functionality.
+It is directly expressed as the `ondemand` version of the identity function `_`.

 ### 1: without ondemand